Get

 Conclusion

 Cat dander is a normal process of your cat’s skin caring for itself.
 However, dandruff is abnormal and indicates that your cat is experiencing some kind of irritation, infection, or loss of the natural balance in their skin’s health.
-If you see visible skin flakes, then you should have your cat seen by their vet to determine what the issue is.
+If you see visible skin flakes, then you should have your cat seen by a vet to determine what the issue is.
 The sooner you identify some issues, the easier they will be to fix.

 Featured Image Credit: (L) Rattana Anukun, Shutterstock | (B) Lemalisa, Shutterstock